clairiel/Making_Movies_For_Archivists/Getting-Started.md

     + Release the Tab key but keep Cmmd pressed down; press Tab until you reach the program you want.
     + Release the Cmmd key...
     + To switch back to the last program that was active, simply press Cmmd+Tab
++ If experiencing technical difficulties, please raise your hand.